KingMichaelPark/website/content/2022-13-09-XBOX-gaming.md

 <!-- more -->

+## Update 2023-01-30

+I have switched to a mesh router system as certain parts of my flat weren't getting the coverage I wanted, however, the default on the router I got was that upnp was enabled.
+You can disable that and follow the same steps as before.

+## Background cont...

 There are two possible reason for this, the first of thought of was the lack of hardware acceleration that is missing in openwrt as opposed to the stock firmware which does enable this.
 However, because I am on a 150 Mbps